FactoryOptic/factoryoptic.github.io/content/getting-started/configuration.md

 In the case of DHCP, it will initially ignore lines 1-4 and attempt to use them if DHCP fails.

-Be advised, DHCP can take up to 60 seconds on powerup, so it is recommended that static IP is used.
+Be advised, DHCP can take up to 60 seconds on power-up, so it is recommended that static IP is used.

 Below is an example network.txt file